 As for the Argentine vocabulary, you’ll almost never hear the word tu used as the second person pronoun “you.”
 Instead, Argentines use vos, an older form that fell out of use in Spain but still thrives in Argentina, Uruguay, and Paraguay.
 The present verb endings for vos are actually much simpler than those normally used for tu - all you have to do is drop the “r” in the infinitive form and throw on an “s” instead.
 For example, using the verb querer (to want): Vos querés comer pizza esta noche?
 (Do you want to eat pizza tonight?)
 Not too bad, right?

 It’s easy to get overwhelmed by all the different dialects of Spanish.
-Not only are there 22 Spanish-speaking countries in the world, but there are multiple dialects found within each of those countries.
+Not only are there over 20 Spanish-speaking countries in the world, but there are multiple dialects found within each of those countries.
 Not to worry!
 Whether you choose to study Castilian Spanish or Latin American Spanish, people will understand you all the same.
 It’s about learning the nuances that make each dialect unique to its country, making you a more well-rounded speaker in the end.
-Ready to tackle some Spanish (or any one of our 70 other languages) with Mango?
-Click below to find out how to start using Mango for free.
+Ready to tackle some Spanish (or one of over 70 other world language courses) with Mango?
+Click below to try learning Spanish for free!

 Sources: http://blog.esl-languages.com/blog/destinations-worldwide/latin-america/differences-latin-american-spanish-spanish-spain/, https://www.altalang.com/beyond-words/2008/11/13/10-spanish-dialects-how-spanish-is-spoken-around-the-world/, http://www.trevorhuxham.com/2013/08/5-ways-to-speak-spanish-like-spaniard.html, https://en.wikipedia.org/wiki/Colombian_Spanish